apache/trafficcontrol/docs/source/development/building.rst

 After installing the packages using your platform's package manager,

-	- Install the :ref:`global NPM packages <dev-tp-global-npm>` and :ref:`Compass <dev-tp-compass>`.. to build Traffic Portal.
+	- Install the :ref:`global NPM packages <dev-tp-global-npm>` and :ref:`Compass <dev-tp-compass>` to build Traffic Portal.

 	- Install the Python 3 modules used to :ref:`build the documentation <docs-build>`.

 Run ``build/clean_build.sh`` directly
 -------------------------------------

-In a terminal, nativate to the root directory of the repository.
+In a terminal, navigate to the root directory of the repository.
 You can run ``build/clean_build.sh`` with no arguments to build all components.

 .. code-block:: shell
 	:caption: ``build/clean_build.sh`` with no arguments